-Hardcore NFL fans may instead want to look at the NFL Game Pass (opens in new tab), which costs £150.99 for the full season and shows every single game live.
+Hardcore NFL fans may instead want to look at the NFL Game Pass (opens in new tab), which now costs £34.99 for the rest of the season and shows every single game live.

 Not in the UK but still want to catch the action?
 Use a VPN (opens in new tab) to live stream the NFL as if you were at home.